dcdpr/did-btc1/chapters/Security-Considerations.md

 Update Payload:: to a ::Beacon:: that replaces key material and ::Beacons:: in the DID document for ones under the adversary's control.
 Such an attack would be detectable by the DID controller, as they would see a valid spend from a ::Beacon:: that they did not authorize.
-Additionally, if the DID relied on ::Sidecar data::, without access to this data the DID would be useless to the adversary as they would be unable to demonstrate a valid complete history of the DID during resolution.
+Additionally, if the DID relied on ::Sidecar Data::, without access to this data the DID would be useless to the adversary as they would be unable to demonstrate a valid complete history of the DID during resolution.